 We have always been strong advocates for using credit cards for spending.
-It not only offers better fraud protections, the main value proposition for us is its ability to earn frequent flyer miles for travel.
+It not only offers better fraud protections, but the main value proposition for us is also its ability to earn frequent flyer miles for travel.

 Ever since getting our first credit cards, we have earned quite a large stash of miles, allowing us to travel to different parts of the world without breaking the bank.

 It also gave us the opportunity to try out experiences that we would not have otherwise been willing to pay for such as taking a business class round-trip flight from Singapore to South Africa.

 We will be sharing the list of credit cards in our wallet that we use frequently in our day-to-day lives which helps us to gain our stash of frequent flyer miles.

 Subscribe to us on Telegram

 Join JS and Marilyn on Telegram to receive insider travel hacking tips and exclusive deals.
 Subscribe to unlock a world of wanderlust.

 Cards in our Wallet